Category filter

 Once the infrastructure is ready, move the devices.

-- Remote: Push a disenroll action from the previous MDM console.
+- Remote: Push a disenroll action from the previous device management platform.

 - Manual: Go to Settings > General > Profile & Device Management on the device and remove the profile.